Culter railway station: Infrastructure

 The 1853 station only had a short single platform on the later eastbound or northern side.
 By 1892 the line had been doubled and a goods yard built on the eastern side with two sidings, approached from the east.
 A complex and extensive network of lines lay within the paper works buildings.
 The goods yard had several sidings, a crane and weighing machine.
 The line west towards Park from the new station site was not completely doubled until after 1899.

 A pedestrian footbridge was present, a signal box on the western end of the eastbound platform, typical GNoSR wooden station buildings and a shelter on the westbound platform together with a water tank tower.
 Crossover points lay towards the east end of the platforms and a single siding lay parallel to the line on the southern side.

-By 1963 the main line had been singled with the westbound track lifted, the pedestrian bridge removed, but the signalbox retained.
+By 1963 the main line had been singled with the westbound track lifted, the pedestrian bridge removed, but the signal box retained.
 Only the eastbound platform was in use by this time.
 The goods yard was still present as was the double track section through the station and the paper works lines.
 The freight line that led to Culter Paper Mills remained in use until 2 January 1967.

 Services

-Suburban services, "subbies", began between Aberdeen and Culter in 1894, calling at all eight intermediate stations in a seven-mile stretch of line in around 20 minutes with a total of around 30 trains every day.
-Culter was served in 1914 by thirty-five trains eastbound and thirty-six westbound, all within a seventeen-hour working day.
-The "subbies" service was withdrawn from 5 April 1937 due to competition from bus services.
+Suburban services, known as “subbies”, began between Aberdeen and Culter in 1894, calling at all eight intermediate stations over a seven-mile stretch of line in around 20 minutes, with approximately 30 trains operating each day.
+In 1914, Culter was served by thirty-five eastbound and thirty-six westbound trains within a seventeen-hour working day.
+The suburban service was withdrawn on 5 April 1937 due to competition from bus services.
 The Aberdeen suburban railway stations were Holburn Street, Ruthrieston, Pitfodels, Cults, West Cults, Murtle, Milltimber and Culter.

 The line was chosen to trial the battery multiple unit and once introduced on 21 April 1958 the train service was doubled to six trains a day and in addition a Sunday service was reinstated.

 The site today

-The station buildings have been demolished but one platform remains in good condition and the bridge abutments with the trackbed in use as part of the Deeside Way.
+The station buildings have been demolished, but one platform remains in good condition, along with bridge abutments, and the former trackbed is now used as part of the Deeside Way.
 The Royal Deeside Railway is located at Milton of Crathes some distance down the line towards Ballater.